 +1 to applying the patch for #2927 to the Fedora builds.

 For the patch for #2927, and the other packaging updates, can we remove those from this ticket and create a bug for each in Fedora's issue tracker.
 It's made for packaging issues like this.
 Filing it there would let the package maintainer hopefully fix it.
 Here are the celery and kombu packaging tracker links:

 Any questions or ideas are welcome.
 Thanks for bringing this up!

-#3 Updated by dalley about 1 year ago
+#3 Updated by dalley over 1 year ago

 FYI, I found a currently-open bz to get these versions of these packages into EPEL